toluLajide/Portfolio/README.md

 This data analysis aims to provide insights into student performance by analyzing vavrious aspects of the student data in order to identify trends and the biggest predictors of academic success.

 ### Data Sources
-The primary source for this analysis is the 'Student_performance_dataset_.csv' file which contains data of various students including academic and nnon-academic attriibutes.
+The primary source for this analysis is the 'Student_performance_dataset_.csv' file which contains data of various students including academic and non-academic attriibutes.
+The file was acquired from [Kaggle](https://www.kaggle.com/datasets/rabieelkharoua/students-performance-dataset)

 ### Tools
 Excel - Data Cleaning and Analysis: (FIle)